 Even if a pollster is really careful with sampling in the traditional manner, they won’t have an exact replica of the total U.S. population.
 That’s where weighting comes in.
 SurveyMonkey, like many other pollsters, compares the population who answered the poll to data collected as a part of the Census’s American Community Survey (ACS) along axes of race, sex, age, education and geography.
 Then the data is weighted so that it matches the population at large.
 For example, if a survey had significantly more women respondents than men, weighting ensures that the reported results aren’t skewed due to the sample.

 It is difficult to accurately weight along areas where the Census does not collect data, like sexuality or gender identity beyond the binary.
-This year SurveyMonkey was able to weight our subset of transgender respondents by gender and party affiliation, using parameters from a new KFF/Washington Post survey of transgender adults.
+SurveyMonkey also weights our subset of transgender respondents by gender and party affiliation, using parameters from a KFF/Washington Post survey of transgender adults.

 What are the limitations of the survey language?

 People describe themselves in a lot of ways; the ACS has more limited options.
-(As The 19th has previously covered, the Census Bureau only just started explicitly gathering data on LGBTQ+ individuals.)
-To ensure accurate weighting, certain demographic questions in polls must mirror the ACS exactly.
+(As The 19th has previously covered, the Census Bureau only started explicitly gathering data on LGBTQ+ individuals in 2021.)
+To ensure accurate weighting, certain demographic questions in polls must mirror the ACS.
 That means the phrasing for several questions on our survey deviated from our editorial guidelines around language, which were created to promote clarity as well as equity.

-When respondents were asked how they identify their gender, they were given only three options: male, female or “not listed/non-conforming.”
-We have used the term “nonbinary” in our reporting to refer to the population that identified as “not listed/non-conforming,” consistent with the recommendation of the Trans Journalist Association.
-A followup question asked respondents whether they identified as transgender, but we weren’t able to provide more expansive gender options to explicitly collect more granular data on nonbinary individuals.
+Starting in 2024, our polls with SurveyMonkey ask respondents if they identify as a man, a woman, are nonbinary or prefer to self-describe.
+In polls from 2022 and 2023, when respondents were asked how they identify their gender, they were given only three options: male, female or “not listed/non-conforming.”
+We used the term “nonbinary” in our reporting to refer to the population that identified as “not listed/non-conforming,” consistent with the recommendation of the Trans Journalist Association.
+A follow-up question asked respondents whether they identified as transgender.

 In a similar vein, The 19th uses the term Latinx to describe people of Latin American origin or descent.
 However, the ACS refers to this category as Hispanic or Latino, which is the phrasing used in our survey questions.
 (We are reporting the results as “Latinx.”)